ulikoehler/YakDB/YakServer/doc/external-protocol.md

 ##### Scan request

-Read a range of keys at once ("read range request")
+Read a range of keys at once ("read range request").
+The scan ends when one of the following conditions are met:
+- The end of the table is reached
+- The end key is reached (unless the end key frame is zero-sized)
+- The amount of key-value pairs scanned is equal to the limit (unless the limit frame is zero-sized)

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x13 Request type (scan request)]
-* Frame 1: 4-byte unsigned table number
+* Frame 1: 32-bit unsigned table number
+* Frame 1: 64-bit unsigned limit.
+If this is zero-sized, no limit is imposed
 * Frame 2: Start key (inclusive).
 If this has zero length, the count starts at the first key
 * Frame 3: End key (exclusive).
 If this has zero length, the count ends at the last key